 While this is a situation crafted for the sake of comedy, this post is about character rather than comedy, so that’s the lens I’m using for the moment.

 8. Harassing Jim About Whether or not He Likes Her Replacement, Kathy

 While it’s funny to watch Pam and Dwight perform all these tests on Jim, it paints Pam as insecure and superficial.
 Jealousy does not make for a healthy relationship.

 9. Not Holding Jim Accountable for Going Behind Her Back to Start a Business

 Jim decides to become a partner in a business venture even though he and Pam decided that he shouldn’t because it’s all the way in Philidelphia.

-When Jim finally confesses, Pam isn’t really that angry with him.
+When Jim finally confesses, Pam isn’t really that angry with him for lying to her.
 Jim then tells the audience, “I have the best wife ever.”
 What he’s really saying is that he has the most lenient wife ever.